tgirke/rcf/index.md

 ## Services

 The High-Performance Computing Center (HPCC) provides research computing infrastructure at UC Riverside.
-This includes the following services.
+This includes the to the following shared resources and services:

-* Access to shared high-performance computing hardware including
+* HPC hardware

     * Cluster with thousands of CPU cores of different architectures and fast interconnect
     * Parallel big data storage system with many petabytes of high-availability storage
     * Supported access models

         * Affordable annual subscription fee for CPU access (no extra charge on CPU usage)
         * Rental options for data storage
         * Ownership options for computer nodes and disk storage

+* Software

+    * Access to >1000 software tools and packages
+    * Custom software installs

+* Training

+    * HPC usage
-* Training on HPC usage and big data processing
+    * Big data processing

-* New service to be deployed in late 2017: support for using commercial cloud computing and national HPC facilities
+* New service to be deployed in late 2017

+    * Support for using commercial cloud computing and national HPC facilities

 access to high-performance compute resources, data analysis and programming expertise.
 The resources serve scientists at UC Riverside to master the bigdata and informatics needs of their research in a proficient and cost-effective manner.